kingjinho/DesignPattern/src/main/kotlin/decorator/README.md

 }
 ```

-As Nike earns reputation with huge success of `Jordan`, More customers starts purchasing shoes.
-Later, Executives decide
+As Nike earns reputation with huge success of `Jordan`, More customers starts purchasing shoes via online.
+Later,
-to add customization options.
+Executives decide to add customization options.
 Customization options include something like
 `Chaning color of Shoes or Swoosh, Adding words or phrases and adding fancy tags`

-So you took that new requirements and started modifying your code like
+So you took that new requirements and start modifying your code like

 ```kotlin
 abstract class Shoe {